 - 3. College Evaluation Committees - a.
 Composition: A College Evaluation Committee shall be composed of four tenured full-time senior faculty members.
 At least three shall hold the rank of Professor, and one may be an Associate Professor who is not presently being considered for promotion.
 The committee shall elect a chair who shall hold the rank of Professor.
 Department Chairs or Associate Deans may not serve on this committee.
 Members shall be elected to staggered two year terms by the faculty of the college.
-In the case of college committees, no more than one member may come from a single department, unless the college has fewer than four departments, in which event, no more than two members may come from a single department.
-A member of a College Evaluation Committee cannot serve concurrently as a member of a Department Evaluation Committee or the University Evaluation Committee.

-b.
-Functions: This committee shall conduct performance review at the college level.

-4. University Evaluation Committee
+In the case of college committees, no more than one member may come from a single department.
+A member of a college evaluation committee cannot serve concurrently as a member of a Department Evaluation Committee or the University Evaluation Committee. - b.
+Functions: This committee shall conduct performance review at the college level. - 4.
+University Evaluation Committee a.

-- a.
 Composition: The University Evaluation Committee shall be composed of one tenured Professor elected from each College by the tenure-track faculty of the College; one tenured Librarian elected by the tenure-track librarians; and one tenured SSP, AR elected by the tenure-track SSP, ARs.
-Department Chairs or Associate/Assistant Deans may not serve on this committee.
+Department Chairs or Associate Deans may not serve on this committee.
 Library Evaluators may serve on this committee but must withdraw whenever a librarian they have evaluated is to be evaluated.
 Members shall serve two-year staggered terms.
 The Committee shall elect a Chair.
-A member of this committee cannot serve concurrently as a member of any evaluation committee at a lower level. - b.
+A member of this committee cannot serve concurrently as a member of any evaluation committee at a lower level.

+b.
 Functions: This committee shall conduct a performance review for faculty members at the University level in cases where recommendations from the Department, Department Chair, College, and Dean are not unanimous, as well as in cases involving non-retention, denial of tenure, or denial of promotion.
 This committee shall also serve as the higher level peer review committee for librarians and SSP, ARs.
 In addition, the committee shall rank faculty in promotion cases, basing their rankings primarily on previous recommendations and rankings.
 This Committee shall also conduct performance reviews in any case at the request of the President or designee.